Architecture

 Data store and index

 The Nuxeo Platform stores documents and their property values either in a database (VCS) or in a NoSQL database (DBS).
-This data is also at the same time indexed in an Elasticsearch index.
+This data can at the same time be indexed by a search engine.
 To query those documents, several approaches are offered by the platform depending on whether you are from a remote application or in some Java code executed server-side.
 In the end, all the methods lead to two possibilities:

-• Query the Elasticsearch index.
+- Query a search engine index.
 This is the most scalable and efficient way to perform a query.
-Benchmarks show querying the repository using this Elasticsearch index scales orders of magnitude better than the database.
+Benchmarks show querying the repository using a search engine such as Elasticsearch scales orders of magnitude better than the database.

 A Query Language